 What type of background checks do I need?

 New federal law requires states to conduct criminal background checks on all child care employees that work at a licensed, license-exempt, regulated, and registered child care provider.
 In addition, all adults living in the family child care home need to have a background check.
-Your local Child Care Resource and Referral (CCR&R) agency can update you on where your state is with implementation of this new law.
+Your local Child Care Resource and Referral (CCR&R) agency can update you on where your state is with the implementation of this new law.

 Use this resource when talking to your local CCR&R agency to help you understand the steps you need to follow to obtain a background check.Licensing and Background Checks